Hello Planning Mashers!

-I feel like the sticker with the color will probably be worn off easily, but it’s not a big problem because you have the color on the cap.
+I feel like the sticker with the color will probably be worn off easily, that’s why the newer pens actually come with color printed on the pen.

 Acrylograph Pens Inside And How To Open Them

 As of now, there are three color sets available – Primary, Tropical, and Jewel.
-All sets are available with two tip sizes – 3mm and 0.7 mm
+These sets were available with two tip sizes – 3mm and 0.7 mm

 Let’s take a look at the tips.